NI-R0/ImageLabelApp/README.md

   **NOTE:** Doing this for the first time will create the database file under `%APPDATA%\Roaming\ImageLabelApp\labels.db` as well as the label folders under `%USER%\Pictures\Labels\`.

 ### 3. Uninstall
 - Run the `.exe` and click on `uninstall`.
-This will take care of removing the label folders as well as the database folder.
+This will take care of removing the label folders, the database folder, as well as the context menu entries.